 Steve Jobs Theater

-The Steve Jobs Theater is a 165-foot diameter circular glass building with no visible supports.
-The carbon-fiber roof is the largest in the world weighing 80-tons.
-Underneath the glass structure, underground, is an auditorium that seats 1000 people.
+The Steve Jobs Theater is a 165-foot diameter circular glass building without visible supports.
+The carbon-fiber roof is the largest in the world, weighing 80 tons.
+Underneath the glass structure, underground, is an auditorium seating 1,000 people.
 The theater won the 'Structural Artistry' award in 2018.